Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: On the combinatorics of letter-coboundaries

 In this section, we derive from \Cref{prop:balance_char_Sadic} a characterization of primitive substitutions that generate a letter-balanced subshift.
 This result provides an alternative to Adamczewski’s characterization~\cite{adam03,adam05}; prefix-suffix automata used in ~\cite{adam03,adam05} are replaced here by extension graphs.

-The statements in this section follow from the results given in \Cref{sec:carac_finite_rank}, and could be extended to primitive, recognizable directive sequences with bounded alphabets.
+Let us note that the statements in this section follow from the results given in \Cref{sec:carac_finite_rank}, and could be extended to primitive, recognizable directive sequences with bounded alphabets.
 We refrain from doing it here to avoid further technical overhead.

 Let us fix an aperiodic primitive substitution $\tau \colon \cA^* \to \cA^*$.
 See \Cref{susbsec:morphisms} for the definition of the (minimal) shift $X_{\tau}$.
 Recall that its incidence matrix is the $\cA \times \cA$ matrix $M_\tau$ whose entry $M_\tau(b,a)$ counts the number of occurrences of $b$ in $\tau(a)$.
 This matrix acts on $\R^\cA$ on the right: for any row vector $\vec{v}=(v_b)_{b\in\cA}\in\R^\cA$,